Agyenfra/NANO-706/README.md

 [![Language](https://img.shields.io/badge/Language-Python-blue.svg)](https://www.python.org/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 This assignment is in 2 folds.
 The first one labelled as HW1 and the second labelled as HW2.
-In HW1 we were to use a wine dataset to create a decison tree.
-HW1 helps use to analyse a dataset by predicting and evaluating a model using python.
-It further uses a decison tree in evaluating a dataset.
+In HW1 I analysed a a wine dataset using a model in python.
+I also predicted and evaluated the model's precison and accuracy.
+Finally I used python  create a decison tree and a confusion matrix.
-In HW2 we were to train a model, analyse the model and set up an enironment to visualize using yolov5.
+In HW2 I created a model in python, trained the model, analysed the model and set up an enironment to visualize my image using yolov5.

 ## Table of Contents